iamkhush/iamkhush.github.io/content/posts/postgres-indexes-and-other-learnings.md

 date: 2016-02-02T01:30:01+05:30
 tags: [Postgres, Database, PLSQL]
 type: "post"
+summary: 'Learn about different types of indexes present in Postgres.
+Trigram / Bigram Indexes, Partial Indexes'
 ---

 Recently I had to do a bit of reading on building Indexes in Postgres.
 Intrestingly I found some striking features about indexing types in Postgres